bwitt19/super-f6/README.md

 ### Current timeline:

-* Currently working on a very simple beta release of a simple Unity implementation for viewing a set of sample celestial bodies
+* Currently have a very simple beta release of a Unity implementation for viewing a sample celestial body
-* Shooting for 12/2019 for a 0.x release for running on general systems
+* Figuring out how to improve this release and render given objects continuously given the scale of these objects (notes in the source code say as much)
-* Will be implementing the barebones ability to interact with which satellites are focused on at a given moment, and navigate about the environment
+* Next to implement is barebones ability to interact with which satellites are focused on at a given moment, and navigate about the environment
-* For a 1.0 release over the Spring 2020 semester, will be working on a VR implementation using the SteamVR library with Unity
+* For a 1.0 release, will be working on a VR implementation using the SteamVR library with Unity

 ### How to use/run:
 Finished version releases will be stored in the _Releases_ tab of this repository, and the code shown in the repository itself is the raw Unity environment code & scene information.